 Spring and summer are the perfect time to create an outdoor obstacle course for kids.
 Not only will they love the challenge, they will also be working on gross motor skills.
 I’m excited to share this fun obstacle course with you!
+This is an all-levels obstacle course, which can be made easier or more difficult based on the child’s age and gross motor skills development.

 This activity is great for working on gross motor skills.
 These skills work the large muscles of our body, which we use for walking, jumping, skipping, and more.
 As children grow, so do their abilities to control and move their muscles.
 Children need lots of time to play and build strength in their bodies.
 Working on gross motor skills helps a child gain strength and confidence in his/her body.
 It also encourages physical activity, which is important for a healthy lifestyle.